Coral Reefs In Aqaba

 Due to these exceptional circumstances, the Gulf of Aqaba’s shoreline is covered in fringing coral reefs, creating a diverse and rich ecology.
 This section of the Red Sea is a well-liked national and international tourist attraction, especially for Red Sea Diving Safari Divers and snorkelers, thanks to a combination of a suitable environment, warm sea, and numerous natural and archaeological objects of interest.

-Together with coralline algae and certain sponges, corals are the principal reef builders.
+Together with coralline algae and certain sponges, coral reefs in Aqaba are the principal reef builders.
 In addition to fish and seabirds, healthy reefs are also home to sponges, cnidarians, worms, crabs, sea squirts, and sea turtles.
 In coral reefs, mammals are uncommon, with dolphins being the primary exception as a visiting cetacean.
-Except from people, of course, who frequently come and appreciate Aqaba’s coral reefs.

 Corals were once thought to as stones or minerals.
 Nevertheless, in the 11th century, a Persian scholar categorized them as animals on the grounds that they have a sense of touch.
 Corals were still thought to be plants up until the 18th century, and in many languages they are referred to as “flower creatures”.